Boundary-Guided Policy Optimization for Memory-efficient RL of Diffusion Large Language Models: Experiment

 To demonstrate the effect of increasing the MC sample size $n_t$ in approximating the RL objective, we train LLaDA-8B-Instruct on math problem solving using BGPO with different $n_t$.
 As shown in Table~\ref{tab:abla_1}, the model performance consistently improves as $n_t$ increases from 1 to 16, implying that larger MC sample sizes can produce more approximations of the RL objective.

-To further illustrate this, we compare the standard deviation (i.e., root of variance) and bias of the loss gradients of different RL algorithms with different $n_t$ \footnote{We do not directly compare the variance and bias of the loss since the value of loss is always 0 in on-policy training.}.
-Specifically, we compute the gradient of a batch 8 times with different MC sampling sizes, and then calculate the standard deviation for each parameter, normalized by the absolute value of the parameter to unify the scale.
-For the bias calculation, we use the gradient of BGPO with $n_t=256$ to simulate the golden gradient, and also normalize the bias of parameters by their absolute value.
-As shown in Figure~\ref{fig:std} and~\ref{fig:bias}, the gradient variance and bias of diffu-GRPO are quite large, since it adopts single-pass estimation and also partially masks the prompt.
-In contrast, the gradient variance and bias of VRPO-OL and our BGPO gradually decrease as the MC sampling size $n_t$ increases, and BGPO can even obtain a smaller variance and bias by using a larger $n_t$, since the memory overhead of BGPO remains constant, regardless of $n_t$.
-This enables BGPO to have a more accurate optimization direction and more stable training, resulting in better model performance.
+To further illustrate this, we compare the standard deviation and bias of the loss gradients of different RL algorithms with different $n_t$ \footnote{We do not directly compare the variance and bias of the loss since the value of loss is always 0 in on-policy training.}.
+Specifically, we compute the gradient of a batch 8 times with different MC sample sizes, and then calculate the standard deviation for each parameter.
+For the bias calculation, we use the gradient with $n_t=256$ to simulate the golden gradient.
+As shown in the left and middle of Figure~\ref{fig:grad_time}, the gradient variance and bias of diffu-GRPO are quite large, since it adopts single-pass estimation and also partially masks the prompt.
+In contrast, the gradient variance and bias of VRPO-OL and BGPO gradually decrease as the MC sample size $n_t$ increases.
+BGPO, in particular, achieves smaller variance and bias by using a larger $n_t$, as its memory overhead remains constant regardless of $n_t$, while VRPO-OL exceeds the memory limit of H100 at $n_t=8$ (see the left of Figure~\ref{fig:intro}).
+This allows BGPO to have a more accurate optimization direction and more stable training, resulting in better model performance.